Ground Zero: In Your House: Storylines

-Ground Zero: In Your House comprised professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots and storylines that were played out on Raw Is War and other World Wrestling Federation (WWF) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.
+Ground Zero: In Your House consisted of professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots and storylines that were played out on Raw Is War and other WWF television programs.

 The main rivalry heading into the event involved The Undertaker and Shawn Michaels.
 While guest refereeing the WWF Championship match between Bret Hart and The Undertaker at SummerSlam, Michaels attempted to hit Hart over the head with a steel chair after Hart had spit in his face.
 Bret ducked and Michaels hit Undertaker, knocking him out.
 Bret covered Undertaker as Michaels appeared reluctant, but made the three count causing the Undertaker to lose the title.
 Michaels had stated that the chair shot was unintentional, though some did not believe him.
 On the August 18 edition of Raw Is War, however, Shawn deliberately struck Undertaker over the head multiple times with a chair during a tag team match.
 The shots failed to keep him down and, with blood covering his head, tried to go after Michaels but he quickly retreated towards the locker room.
 Michaels continued to cause problems for Undertaker by interfering in his match against Hunter Hearst Helmsley on the September 5 episode of Friday Night's Main Event.